UMCG-CVI/SEQUOIA/README.md

 You can also change the default settings in the _opts.py_ file.
 After that you can just run the _segmentations.py_ file.

 > Note: do NOT change the last six arguments as these are settings for the model

+### Acknowlegdements
+We have used the Hausdorff distance from: https://github.com/google-deepmind/surface-distance/tree/master